DebankanSarkar12/HashNode-blogs/README.md

 # HashNode-blogs
-Regular Blogs that are uploaded in HashNode are saved here
+Regular Blogs that are uploaded on HashNode are saved here